VFScale: Intrinsic Reasoning through Verifier-Free Test-time Scalable Diffusion Model: Method

 \subsection{Training of \proj}

-Although the denoising loss $\l_\text{MSE}$ (Eq. \ref{eq:L_mse}) and the contrastive loss $\l_\text{Contrast}$ (Eq. \ref{eq:contrast}) are effective, we find that simply scaling up inference budget through BoN processes yields marginal gain (Sec. \ref{sec:failure_analysis}).
-Through deeper analysis, we find that the core reason is the low quality of the energy landscape, espacially the lack of \emph{performance-energy consistency}, which we address by introducing a novel Linear-Regression Negative Contrastive Learning loss and incorporating a KL regularization, which we detail as follows.
+Although the denoising loss $\l_\text{MSE}$ (Eq. \ref{eq:L_mse}) and the contrastive loss $\l_\text{Contrast}$ (Eq. \ref{eq:contrast}) are effective, we find that simply scaling up inference budget through BoN processes yields only a marginal gain (Sec. \ref{sec:failure_analysis}).
+Through a deeper analysis, we find that the core reason is the low quality of the energy landscape, especially the lack of \emph{performance-energy consistency}, which we address by introducing a novel Monotonic-Regression Negative Contrastive Learning (MRNCL) loss and incorporating a KL regularization, which we detail as follows.

-\textbf{Linear-Regression Negative Contrastive Learning.} Specifically, while the contrastive loss drives positive examples to the global energy minimum, it imposes no constraints on the relative energy ordering among negative samples.
-For example, it is likely that a negative example $\x_t^{--}$ that is further apart from the positive example $\x_t$ has lower energy than a negative example $\x_t^{-}$ that is nearer.
+\textbf{Monotonic-Regression Negative Contrastive Learning.} Specifically, while the contrastive loss drives positive examples to the local energy minimum, it imposes no constraints on the relative energy ordering among negative samples.
+For example, it is likely that a negative example $\x_t^{--}$ that is further apart from the positive example $\x_t$ has lower energy (higher probability) than a negative example $\x_t^{-}$ that is nearer.
 Thus, the inference process can be stuck around $\x_t^{--}$ and can hardly move out.
-This will result in reduced \emph{performance-energy consistency}, where lower energy at step $t$ does not necessarily correspond to a more accurate predicted solution $\hat{\x}_0$, as will be shown in Sec. \ref{sec:failure_analysis}.
+This will result in reduced \emph{performance-energy consistency}, where a lower energy at step $t$ does not necessarily correspond to a more accurate predicted solution $\hat{\x}_0$, as will be shown in Sec. \ref{sec:failure_analysis}.

-This problem can not be easily remedied by increasing inference budget through BoN during test; instead, we explore a more fundamental way to solve this problem to shape the energy landscape by regularizing the energy among negative examples during training.
-The approach seeks to enforce consistency between the relative energy levels of negative samples and their corresponding performance quality, comprising the following key steps:
+This problem cannot be easily remedied by increasing inference budget through BoN during test; instead, we explore a more fundamental way to solve this problem to shape the energy landscape by regularizing the energy among negative examples during training.
+The approach seeks to enforce consistency between the relative energy levels of negative samples and their corresponding performance quality, comprising the following key steps.